326sjkim/326sjkim/README.md

 I’m currently working on teaching subject concerned with Computer science.
 The subject  is related with computers and artificial intelligence.
-And I want to teach how to use GitHub .

 Thank you.